ayushdj/CDN/README.md

 - We also tested DNS server using dig with multiple input CDN name.

 #### End-to-End
 An essential part of this project is end-to-end testing.
 We feel confident in the ability of our DNS and HTTP servers to work together as a result.
-End-to-end testing was carried out in isolation using steps.
+End-to-end testing was carried out in isolation using following steps.

 - Create a Ubuntu VM to test in isolation.
 - Add `nameserver 198.74.61.103` to `/etc/resolv.conf`.
 Don't remove default nameserver as it will act as fallback.
 Note: `198.74.61.103` is ip address of dns server `cdn-dns.5700.network`